No passwords, No popups, No cost, No AI:

 A. Hi, Jim.
 Different technologies are used to remove organics like paint vs. removing metallic oxides.

-Vinegar plus salt is very mild for people, but very aggressive to brass; it does work, but will probably leave the brass looking raw and orange until you warm it up with the Brasso.
+Vinegar plus salt is very mild for people, but very aggressive to brass; it does work, but will probably leave the brass looking raw and orange until you are able warm it up with the Brasso.
 Good luck.

 Regards,